cjoakim/azure-cosmos-db/presentations/mongo_indexing/README.md

 Azure Cosmos DB creates multikey indexes to index content stored in arrays.

-If you index a field with an array value, Azure Cosmos DB automatically indexes every element in the array.
+If you index a field with an array value, Azure **Cosmos DB automatically indexes every element in the array.**

 ### Geospatial

-Azure Cosmos DB for MongoDB supports **2dsphere** indexes.
+Azure Cosmos DB for MongoDB supports **2dsphere geospatial** indexes.

 ```
 db.coll.createIndex( { location : "2dsphere" } )